Justin Timberlake: 2002–2004: Justified and Super Bowl XXXVIII controversy

-2004–2007: Acting and FutureSex/LoveSounds
+2004–2007: Films and FutureSex/LoveSounds

 After the Super Bowl incident, Timberlake put his recording career on hold to act in several films, having starred in a few feature films earlier in his career.
 The first role he took during this time was as a journalist in Edison Force, filmed in 2004 and received a direct-to-video release on July 18, 2006.
 He also appeared in the films Alpha Dog, Black Snake Moan, Richard Kelly's Southland Tales, and voiced Prince Artie Pendragon in the animated film Shrek the Third, released on May 18, 2007.
 He also appeared as a young Elton John, in the video for John's song "This Train Don't Stop There Anymore".
 Timberlake was considered to play the role of Roger Davis in the film version of the rock musical Rent, but director Chris Columbus had insisted that only the original Broadway members could convey the true meaning of Rent, so the role was reprised by Adam Pascal.

 He continued to record with other artists.
 After "Where Is the Love?", he again collaborated with the Black Eyed Peas on the 2005 track "My Style" from their album Monkey Business.
 When recording the 2005 single "Signs" with Snoop Dogg, Timberlake discovered a throat condition.
 Nodules were subsequently removed from his throat in an operation that took place on May 5, 2005.
 He was advised not to sing or speak loudly for at least a few months.
 In 2005, he began his own record company, JayTee records.

 Timberlake released his second studio album, FutureSex/LoveSounds, on September 12, 2006.
 The album, which Timberlake created from 2005 to 2006, debuted at number-one on the Billboard 200 album chart, selling 684,000 copies its first week.
 It became the biggest album for pre-orders on iTunes, and beat Coldplay's record for the biggest one-week sales of a digital album.
 The album was produced by Timbaland and Danja (who produced a bulk of the album), will.i.am, Rick Rubin and Timberlake himself, and features guest vocals by Snoop Dogg, Three 6 Mafia, T.I. and will.i.am.
 A studio representative described it as being "all about sexiness" and aiming for "an adult feel".